 The allocation conflicts with a preexisting contractual financial commitment;

-The total mandatory incidental fees budget is an increase of more than five percent over the level of the previous year; or
+The total mandatory incidental fees proposed is more than five percent higher than the mandatory incidental fees set for the prior year; ; or

-The fee request is not advantageous to the cultural or physical development of students.
+The fee request is not reasonably related to the education, instruction, recreation of or services for university students.

 Under ORS 352.087(1)(d), the Board may establish, collect and use charges, fines and fees for services, facilities, operations and programs.
 This provision does not cover tuition and mandatory enrollment fees or incidental fees, but does cover every other charge, fine, or fee that could be established.